telerik/reporting-docs/upgrade/overview.md

 	(For WPF applications only) Update the references to Telerik UI for WPF and the corresponding binding redirects, if any.
 For more information, refer to the article on [manually setting up the WPF ReportViewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-add--manually-report-viewer-to-a-wpf-.net-framework-project%}).
 Update the XAML resources which correspond to the updated Telerik UI for WPF assemblies.

-	(For Silverlight applications only) [Update the references to Telerik UI for Silverlight]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/silverlight-application/how-to-add-report-viewer-to-a-silverlight-application%}) and the XAML resources which correspond to the updated Telerik UI for Silverlight assemblies.

 1. Open all report resource files as XML―each `.resx` file appears under the respective report file.
 Locate all occurrences of a Telerik Reporting Assembly and update the version number to the new one.
 Unlike the version name (for example, `Q1 2008`), the version number is a technical identifier (for example, `2.5.8.414`).
 1. Restart Visual Studio and rebuild all updated projects.
 1. If compilation errors or warnings occur, review the Telerik Reporting [Release History](https://www.telerik.com/support/whats-new/reporting/release-history) for any obsolete or deleted properties, methods, and events, and handle these according to the instructions.
 Review the release history for all releases between the previous and the latest version you installed.